 The Augustine Reservation was formally established by Congress on December 29, 1891.
 Diseases introduced by the Europeans took their toll on the Cahuilla People.
 Many died.
 By the year 1951 the Augustine Tribe had only 11 surviving members.
 One such member was a thirteen year old girl by the name of Roberta Augustine, the great-granddaughter of Captain Vee-Vee Augustine.
 She was born in the year 1937.
 By 1972 Roberta Augustine was the last surviving adult member of the Augustine Tribe.
 Roberta had three children, Mary Ann, Herbert and Gregory.
 Roberta passed away in 1987.

 The children of Roberta Augustine went on to form the Tribal Government of the Augustine Band of Cahuilla Indians.
-Mary Ann, the great-great-granddaughter of Captain Vee-Vee Augustine, was elected Tribal Chairperson, a position she continues to hold to this very day.
-Along with Mary Ann and her descendants, the children of her two brothers comprise the official members of the Tribe today.
+Today the Tribal Council is made up of the great-great-great-grandchildren of Captain Vee-Vee Augustine.
+The former chairperson of the Augustine Tribe Mary Ann and her descendants, as well as the children of her two brothers comprise the official members of the Tribe.
+Over the past several years the Tribe has welcomed a new generation of Tribal members and looks forward to seeing the Tribe continue to grow.